lasse16/dotfiles/README.md

 If you are not going to update the location of your dotfile repository, you can bypass the use of the `setup.sh` script by simply calling Dotter directly with `./dotter deploy`.
-There is also a helper utility, `config_helper.sh`, which provides shortcuts to access the config files of the programs.
-THIS ENTIRE REPO IS A WORK IN PROGRESS. :)
-As it is going to be during my entire programming career.